Mobile App for Creators

 REC Philly managed room bookings through phone calls with one front desk coordinator.
 This led to several issues:

-We built a self-serve mobile app for REC members, replacing the phone-based process and adding key community features.
+I designed a self-serve mobile app for REC members, replacing the phone-based process and adding key community features.

 I mapped the current and ideal user experience to identify gaps and streamline the structure.
 This became the foundation for the app's navigation and core feature set.